yhmtmt/aws/README.md

 -PRC:

-(19) gauss

--Desc:

--IN:

--OUT:

--PAR:

--PRC:

-(20) camcalib

--Desc:

--IN:

--OUT:

--PAR:

--PRC:

-(21) clip

--Desc:

--IN:

--OUT:

--PAR:

--PRC:

-(22) avt_cam

--Desc:

--IN:

--OUT:

--PAR:

--PRC:

-(23) imgs

--Desc:

--IN:

--OUT:

--PAR:

--PRC:

-(24) dwin

--Desc:

--IN:

--OUT:

--PAR:

--PRC:

-(25) syswin

--Desc:

--IN:

--OUT:

--PAR:

--PRC:

-(26) spwin

--Desc:

--IN:

--OUT:

--PAR:

--PRC:

-(27) ptzwin

--Desc:

--IN:

--OUT:

--PAR:

--PRC:

-(28) inspector

--Desc:

--IN:

--OUT:

--PAR:

--PRC:

-(29) vfile

--Desc:

--IN:

--OUT:

--PAR:

--PRC:

-(30) vdev

--Desc:

--IN:

--OUT:

--PAR:

--PRC:

-(31) uvcam

--Desc:

--IN:

--OUT:

--PAR:

--PRC:

-(32) trnimg
+18. trnimg

--Desc: Transmits images over TCP/IP network.
+Transmits images over TCP/IP network.
 You can choose the compression algorithm, color format, color depth, image scale, and compression quality.

--IN: {imgc | imgr}
+- IN: {imgc | imgr}

--OUT:

--PAR:
+- OUT:
+- PAR:
 port: Destination port number
 fmt: Image data format {0: raw 1: jpg 2: png)
 depth: Color depth in byte
 channel: Number of color channels
 fmt: Color format {0: Mono, 1: Bayer, 2:RGB}
 qjpg: Jpeg quality [0-100]")
 qpng: PNG quality [0-10]"
 scale: Scale for resizing.

--PRC:
+- PRC:
 First, Waiting for connection to rcvimg instance.
 After the session established, images in the input channel is sent to the rcvimg instance with specified image format and scale.

-(32) rcvimg
+19. rcvimg

--Desc: Recieves images transmitted by trnimg instances.
+ Recieves images transmitted by trnimg instances.
 Basically image format is recognized automatically by source packet's format fields.

--IN:
+- IN:

--OUT: {imgc | imgr}
+- OUT: {imgc | imgr}

--PAR:
+- PAR:
 addr: Server address (in IPv4)
 port: Destination port number
 fmt: Image data format {0: raw 1: jpg 2: png)
 depth: Color depth in byte
 channel: Number of color channels
 cfmt: Color format {0: Mono, 1: Bayer, 2:RGB}
 qjpg: Jpeg quality [0-100]")
 qpng: PNG quality [0-10]"

--PRC:
+- PRC:
 First Connecting to trnimg instance.
 After the connection established, images are received and transfered to output channel.

-(32) trn

--Desc:

--IN:

--OUT:

--PAR:

--PRC:

-(32) rcv

--Desc:

--IN:

--OUT:

--PAR:

--PRC:

 # Channels

-(1) imgc
+1. imgc

--Desc Transfers Mat object.
+ Transfers Mat object.
 Destination filter gets the clone of the image object.

--Pars Mat
+- Pars Mat

-(2) imgr
+2. imgr

--Desc Transfers Mat object.
+Transfers Mat object.
 Destination filter gets the reference of the image object.
 You need to be careful if the channel is connected to multiple destinations.

--Pars Mat
+- Pars Mat

-(1) pvt

--Desc

--Pars

-(1) nmea
+3. nmea

--Desc Transfers nmea sentences.
+Transfers nmea sentences.
 Source filter pushes nmea sentences to the channel.
 Destination filters pops them.

--Pars vector<char[83]>
+- Pars vector<char[83]>

-(1) ais

--Desc

--Pars

-(1) bmsg

--Desc

--Pars

-(1) ship

--Desc

--Pars

-(1) ship_ctrl
+4. ship_ctrl

--Desc

--Pars

-(1) vrect

--Desc

--Pars

-(1) trck

--Desc

--Pars

-(1) ptz

--Desc

--Pars

-(1) ptzc

--Desc

--Pars

-(1) campar

--Desc

--Pars
+- Pars

 ## Designing New Filter
 Here I explain how you can design and add your new filter to the system.
 There are some points.
 1. and 2. are the duty, and the others are the tips.